Recommended calculator

 Because the cost is spread out, it rarely feels significant in any single month.
 But over time, those smaller charges accumulate into a much larger total.

-Without looking at the full repayment path, it’s easy to underestimate how much of the total payment goes toward interest instead of reducing the balance.
+Without looking at the full repayment plan, it’s easy to underestimate how much of the total payment goes toward interest instead of reducing the balance.

 How interest is applied to your balance